Came Back to Show You I Could Fly: Characters

 Seymour Kerley is eleven years old and the self-conscious and reserved main character.

-Angela "Angie" Fleur Eastbrook is a kind and charismatic 20-year-old who becomes friends with Seymour.
+Angela "Angie" Fleur Easterbrook is a kind and charismatic 20-year-old who becomes friends with Seymour.
 Unbeknownst to Seymour, Angie is pregnant, taking drugs and in debt with drug dealers.

 Marie Kerley is Seymour's strong-willed, dramatic mother.

 Mr. Kerley is Seymour's alcoholic, jobless father.

-Thelma is the fussy, meticulous acquaintance of Seymour's mother through a church group.
+Thelma is the acquaintance of Seymour's mother through a church group.

 Jennette Easterbrook is Angie's mother.

 Lynne Easterbrook is Angie's ballet-dancer sister.

 David Easterbrook is Angie's brother.

 Stuart Easterbrook is Angie's father.

-James (Jas) is Angie's boyfriend.
+Jason (Jas) is Angie's boyfriend.
 He stole from her parents and got her onto drugs.
 He is the father of her unborn child, and is currently in jail.